 Another component of the randomization within the sampling design is the sampling schedule for the various PSUs.
-Each PSU was assigned a random value (1-24), sorted accordingly, and assigned a sampling group.
-Five PSUs are to be sampled in each year of Round 3 (2017-2021), except for 2020, when four PSUs will be sampled.
+Each PSU was assigned a random value (1-24), sorted accordingly, and assigned a sampling group (Table 1).
+Five PSUs are to be sampled in each year of Round 4 (2023-2027), except for 2024, when four PSUs will be sampled.
 This could not be avoided when trying to assign 24 PSUs during a five-year sampling round.
+The 4-PSU year was also randomly selected.